 Make sure you completely fill up your profile page.
-Add a clear and professional looking picture.
-Write a compelling summary about yourself.
-A complete profile with your work experiences, hobbies and interests project consistency and imparts credibility to your character.
+Add a clear and professional-looking picture.
+Write a compelling summary of yourself.
+A complete profile with your work experiences, hobbies, and interests project consistency and imparts credibility to your character.

 The first thing people notice is the headline under your name.
-Put a brief and to-the-point caption casino pa natet that describes your purpose.
-An Amazon merchant selling sport equipment can put “Wholesale Sports Equipment Dealer on Amazon – Best Deals Online.”
+Put a brief and to-the-point caption that describes your purpose.
+An Amazon merchant selling sports equipment can put “Wholesale Sports Equipment Dealer on Amazon – Best Deals Online.”
 Be as specific as possible to attract your target audience.

 2. A Compelling Summary

 The LinkedIn summary is the turning point for a profile visitor.
 If it fails to capture his interest, he may not read the rest of your profile.
 People like to do business with those they feel are familiar, likable, and trustworthy.

 LinkedIn is a great way to show the world how market-savvy and experienced you are.
 For an Amazon merchant, I recommend starting the summary with who you are and your expertise in the field.
 A second paragraph should be about benefits from a customer’s point of view – great packaging, reliable customer service, fast shipping, prompt delivery, etc. A third paragraph can tell people how to contact you, such as supplying a link to your Amazon store.
 Be brief and concise, yet attractive and compelling.